Advertiser Disclosure

 Hot Tip: For more ideas, check out our dedicated post: The 15 Best Tours and Activities in New York City.

-10 Unique & Quirky Things to Do in NYC
+9 Unique and Quirky Things To Do in New York City

-This incredible city is so much more than just the Empire State Building or the Statue of Liberty!
-There are tons of offbeat options to help you explore the city more deeply.
-So while this is a great list to look at if you’ve explored all of the “must-sees,” it’s also great to help you develop an itinerary that’s a bit different from everyone else’s.
+This incredible city is much more than the Empire State Building and Statue of Liberty!
+There are tons of offbeat ways to explore the city more deeply.
+So while this is a great list if you’ve explored all of the must-sees, it’s also great to help you develop an itinerary that’s different from everyone else’s.

 After the fall of the Berlin Wall, parts of the wall were distributed around the globe, with 5 pieces ending up across New York City.
 The concrete hunks include artwork from artist Thierry Noir, who began painting the west side of the Berlin Wall in the 1980s to make it seem less threatening.
 Make a day of it and try to locate them all!